ajipelumi/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 5-listfilesdigitonly is a script that displays current directory contents with user and group ids displayed numerically.

 The file 6-firstdirectory is a script that creates a directory in the tmp directory.

+The file 7-movethatfile is a script that moves betty to a new directory.